Lickymoo/MongoHook/README.md

 ## Serializing complex objects
 By default, MongoHook uses Gson to serialize objects, so in theory, you do not need to use a serializer.
-However, in the case of needing to save data in a different format or Gson not supporting your codec, MongoHook provides the `VariableSerializer` class
+However, in the case of needing to save data in a different format or Gson not supporting your codec, MongoHook provides the `VariableSerializer` interface

 ```java
 public class MyClassToBeSaved{